 The closest we got to any traditional Jewish food was a stale box of matzo in the pantry that really does nothing as far as bolstering the reputation of Jewish food.

 What’s up with that, dad?

-They’re not traditional at all using spaghetti squash instead of potatoes, but that’s mainly because consuming an entire spaghetti squash by yourself goes a lot slower than you anticipated (and are used to when there’s normally 2 people in a household) and push was coming to shove with the shelf life remaining in that tupperware container.
-So I figured since tradition was already bucked, why not throw in some jalapenos to buck it up even more.
+They’re not traditional at all using spaghetti squash instead of potatoes (if you’re looking for a more traditional recipe, we love these potato pancakes), but that’s mainly because consuming an entire spaghetti squash by yourself goes a lot slower than you anticipated and are used to when there’s normally 2 people in a household.

 Crispy outsides with a hint of spice, perfect with some tart yogurt or apples on top depending on your mood.

 Maybe I could just pretend to be Jewish for the food?

 These spaghetti squash latkes are spiced up with a little jalapeno and made a bit healthier with squash instead of potatoes.